 The smallest size is called the “mini-split,” which can only support a single room.
 Then there are others such as the “mini-split-dual” and the “mini-split-multi-zone” which are able to support two and three rooms respectively.
 The “split” can support 4-5 rooms, while the “multi-split” can support up to seven rooms.

 What is the power source of the air conditioner?
 This question will also help you determine how much space it will occupy in your home.

 If you are looking for something that can still cool down your room even during blackouts, then you should consider getting a unit that runs on a power supply with a backup.

 It is also important to look into the energy efficiency of the air conditioner.
 The more energy efficient it is, the less you will have to pay for your utility bills.

 There are two ways that you can check if an air conditioner is energy efficient.
 First, look at the SEER value of the unit.
-If it is at least 13, it is considered one of the most efficient air conditioners available in the market.
+It needs to be at least 13 SEER and 14 or higher in some areas for AC.

 The second thing that you need to check is if it is a “high-efficiency air conditioner.”
 If it is, it means that it can save up to 15% more on your monthly utility bills than the standard units.